alexklimek1/data550-test-repo/README.md

 # My first commit

-here is some text that constitutes my first commit in my first repo.
+here is some text that constitutes my first commit in my first repo. text for another commit text for yet another commit

 # My second commit